How to Start a Home Inspection Business

 Related: Steps to hiring your first employee

 Although the thought of accounting can be like a foreign language, it is vital to track if your business is making a profit.
-Not only is it is key to tracking revenue, but it is required by the IRS to prove financial records.
-You can track your business finances by using a pen and paper, an excel spreadsheet, or software like Quickbooks Online.
+Not only is it key to tracking revenue, but it is required by the IRS to prove financial records.

 Payscale reports that the annual salary of a home inspector ranges from $30,000 to $96,000, with the average salary being $49,272.
 This number will vary greatly depending on your experience, years in business, price points for the services provided, number of employees, overhead costs, among other business expenses.

-Things to consider before starting a home inspection business?
+Are there grants to start a home inspection business?